aws-solutions-library-samples/guidance-for-content-management-using-salesforce-on-aws/deployment/media-management-solution-cdk/README.md

-# Welcome to your CDK Python project!
+# Deploy sfdc-media-solution CDK Stack

 You should explore the contents of this project.
 It demonstrates a CDK app with an instance of a stack (`media_management_solutions_library_stack`) which contains an Amazon SQS queue that is subscribed to an Amazon SNS topic.